Access arrangements – SEND

 Special Consideration is a post examination adjustment to a candidate’s mark or grade to reflect temporary injury, illness or other indisposition at the time of the examination/assessment.

-To download an electronic copy of the JCQ publication ‘Access arrangements and reasonable adustuments’, please click here or use the links below.
+To download an electronic copy of the JCQ publication ‘Access arrangements and reasonable adustuments’, please click here.